buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 The work may also be tagged with additional `tags` which mark other topics the work is about.

 Tags should, but don't have to, correspond to folders on Drive.
-If they do, however, a work should not be tagged with both a folder **and** that folder's parent.
+If they do, however, a work should usually not be tagged with both a folder **and** that folder's parent.
 Obviously a work about `thai` Buddhism is also about `theravada` and a work about `philosophy` is also about right `view`.
-Tags should mark wildly different places a work may have been added: for example `sutta` and `lay` for a work about Pāḷi discourses to lay people.
+Tags should mark wildly distant places a work may have been added: for example `sutta` and `lay` for a work about Pāḷi discourses to lay people.

 ## Conclusion